sherlock-audit/2023-05-USSD-judging/README.md

 `USSD.mintRebalancer()` should be `onlyBalancer`.

-# Issue H-8: Uniswap v3 pool token balance proportion does not necessarily correspond to the price, and it is easy to manipulate.
+# Issue H-9: Uniswap v3 pool token balance proportion does not necessarily correspond to the price, and it is easy to manipulate.

 Source: https://github.com/sherlock-audit/2023-05-USSD-judging/issues/808

 ## Found by
-WATCHPUG
+0xRan4212, Bahurum, VAD37, WATCHPUG, curiousapple, mahdikarimi, n33k, nobody2018, simon135
 ## Summary

 `getSupplyProportion()` retrieves Uniswap v3 pool balances, but the proportion of pool tokens doesn't always correspond to the price.
 If `ownval` is less than `1e6 - threshold`, `USSDamount` may be lower than `DAIamount`, causing L97 `USSDamount - DAIamount` to revert due to underflow.
 Proportion can be easily manipulated, which can be exploited by attackers.